taitymrobinson/cp1404practicals/README.md

 ### 'Clean Code'

-- Simplicity is better than complex ([PEP20](https://peps.python.org/pep-0020/))
+- Simplicity is better than complex. ([PEP20](https://peps.python.org/pep-0020/))
-- Even if a method works, if it is not the best tool for the job it shouldn't be used
+- Even if a method works, if it is not the best tool for the job it shouldn't be used.
-- Names should be able to distinguish what kind of data it is referring to
+- Names should be able to distinguish what kind of data it is referring to.

 ## Important Links